 It’s also possible for a court to find a breach of duty but not any damage caused by the breach, which would mean a victory for the defendant.
 A plaintiff must prove a direct line from the NP’s breach of duty to the patient’s pain and suffering.

 In the healthcare community, there’s a debate about the scope of practice and independent practice for nurse practitioners (NP).
-In our guide, we’ll explain the basics of this discussion and break down the laws regarding the practice authority of NPs and the benefits of full practice authority to NPs and patients.
+In our guide, we’ll explain the basics of this discussion and break down the laws regarding the independent practice authority of NPs and the benefits of full practice authority to NPs and patients.

 Scope of Practice for NPs